2004 LSU Tigers football team

 The 2004 LSU Tigers football team represented Louisiana State University in the 2004 NCAA Division I-A football season.
-Coached by Nick Saban in his final season coaching at LSU, the Tigers played their home games at Tiger Stadium in Baton Rouge, Louisiana.
+Coached by Nick Saban in his final season coaching at LSU, the Tigers played their home games at Tiger Stadium in Baton Rouge, Louisiana and were the defending BCS National Champions.
 The team finished with a 9–3 record and an appearance in the Capital One Bowl against Iowa.